Things to do in Seattle

 How can I spend 2 days in Seattle?

-Consider devoting day one of a 2-day trip to Seattle to downtown attractions such as the Central Waterfront, Pike Place Market (home to the first Starbucks store), and the Seattle Art Museum.
+Consider devoting day one of a 2-day trip to downtown attractions such as the Central Waterfront, Pike Place Market (home to the first Starbucks store), and the art museum.
 On day two, head to the Seattle Center, home to the Museum of Pop Culture, Chihuly Garden and Glass, and the famous Space Needle.

 ...More